-Dental benefits Only those services listed below are covered Preventive care, limited to two services per person per calendar year Only the following amounts are payable (scheduled allowance): All charges in excess of the scheduled amounts listed to the left Oral exam • \$13 per exam Prophylaxis (cleaning), adult • \$23 per cleaning • Prophylaxis, child (thru age 14) • \$16 per cleaning • Prophylaxis with fluoride, child (thru age 14) • \$26 per cleaning Surgery Only the following amounts are payable (scheduled allowance): All charges in excess of the scheduled amounts listed to the left • Apicoectomy (tooth root amputation) • \$50 per root • Alveolectomy (excision of alveolar bone) • \$40 per quadrant Alveolar abscess, incision and drainage • \$10 per abscess Gingivectomy (excision of gum tissue) • \$50 per quadrant Note: Excision of impacted teeth and non-dental oral surgical procedures are covered under Section 5(b), Oral and maxillofacial surgery .
-Orthodontic services We define orthodontics as the realignment of natural teeth or correction of malocclusion.
+Dental benefits Only those services listed below are covered Preventive care, limited to two services per person per calendar year Oral exam Prophylaxis (cleaning), adult Prophylaxis, child (thru age 14) Prophylaxis with fluoride, child (thru age 14) Only the following amounts are payable (scheduled allowance): \$13 per exam \$23 per cleaning \$16 per cleaning \$26 per cleaning All charges in excess of the scheduled amounts listed to the left Surgery Apicoectomy (tooth root amputation) Alveolectomy (excision of alveolar bone) Alveolar abscess, incision and drainage Gingivectomy (excision of gum tissue) Note: Excision of impacted teeth and non- dental oral surgical procedures are covered under Section 5(b), Oral and maxillofacial surgery.
+Only the following amounts are payable (scheduled allowance): • \$50 per root • \$40 per quadrant • \$10 per abscess • \$50 per quadrant All charges in excess of the scheduled amounts listed to the left Orthodontic services We define orthodontics as the realignment of natural teeth or correction of malocclusion.
 50% of the Plan allowance up to a lifetime maximum of \$1,000 per person 50% of the Plan allowance until benefits stop at \$1,000 and all charges after \$1,000